 With billions of spam messages sent every day, even the most airtight inbox is going to spring a leak sooner or later.
 Make sure you’re protected against spammy links and attachments that may be harmful to your device.
 Avast Free Antivirus detects and blocks malware with a two-pronged defense: Web Shield for internet-based threats, and File Shield for anything currently on your computer.

-Join over 435 million other people in protecting your devices with the world’s leading antivirus solution.
+Join millions of others in protecting your devices with the world’s leading antivirus solution.